jgorset/facepy/README.md

     from facepy import GraphAPI

-    # Initialize the Graph API with a valid access token (optional).
+    # Initialize the Graph API with a valid access token (optional,
+    # but will allow you to do all sorts of fun stuff).
     graph = GraphAPI(oauth_access_token)

     # Get an object from the Graph API